quocbao2772004/license_plate/README.md

 # The tutorial is for Windows systems and Linux.

-<h2> If you have had a dataset, please skip step 1 and if you have had annaconda environment, please skip step 2 </h2>
+<h2> If you have had a dataset, please skip step 1 and if you have had annaconda environment, please skip the installation annaconda in step 2 </h2>

 <h3> Step1: Create a Dataset and label it by using labelimg </h3>